A Nonlinear Endpoint of Charged Horizon Instabilities: Conclusion

 The Aretakis-like growth and eventual divergence of energy density does {\em not} seem to result in a curvature singularity on the horizon, as a careful balance between energy density, radial pressure, and momentum density leaves all curvature scalars finite there.
 But this cancellation does not seem to happen inside the event horizon, and we have given evidence that curvature asymptotically diverges in the interior.
 Such growth of curvature will be censored from external view on the BH-forming side of threshold, but apparently not so on the dispersive side.
+By finely tuning the initial data, one can make $V_{\rm diss}$ arbitrarily large and hence initialize this divergence mechanism an arbitrarily short proper distance inside the (would-be) event horizon.
+However, for a physical scenario with finite $V_{\rm diss}$, divergences will all eventually turn over in $V$.

-However, in order to determine the genericity of the focusing singularity within the ``sub-manifold'' \cite{angelopoulos2024nonlinear} of dynamical extremal spacetimes, we will need to determine what region of the interior is in fact universal.
+In order to determine the genericity of the focusing singularity within the ``sub-manifold'' \cite{angelopoulos2024nonlinear} of dynamical extremal spacetimes, we will need to determine what region of the interior is in fact universal.
 If the universal portion of the interior does {\em not} extend into the region with significant blueshifting (i.e $\Delta \lambda\gtrsim V^{-1}$ from Eq.~\ref{eq:powerlawstuff}), then the apparent singularity formation we see could merely be an artifact of the super-extremal RN spacetime on our ingoing hypersurface $\mathcal{N}_A$.
 Thus, important follow-up work to address this question will involve specifying appropriate outgoing radiation on this surface.
 The ideal scenario would be to ``regularize'' the interior by pasting an outgoing pulse of matter on $\mathcal{N}_A$; in principle, such a pulse could cause the metric on $\mathcal{N}_A$ to become flat at $r=0$, or it could cause a small black hole to form on $\mathcal{N}_A$ for some $r\ll 1$.

 In this procedure, it will be important to analyze the role of the coupling constant $\e Q_0$.
-While we have so far restricted our analysis to $\e Q_0=0.6$, an outgoing perturbation's ability to regularize the RN singularity will likely depend on the coupling strength of the field.
+While we have so far restricted our analysis to the fixed dimensionless coupling $\e Q_0=0.6$, an outgoing perturbation's ability to regularize the RN singularity will likely depend on the coupling strength of the field.
 Even the dynamics of the ingoing perturbations alone may depend on $\e Q_0$ in a way that goes beyond the linear picture, and we hope to explore this in future work.